 - Be careful about spelling and the name of actors (we use Kat Barrell and not Katherine, for example)

 Cross Linking is when you mention a show/character/actor on another page and link back to it.
-This is important, as it helps our site become a Wiki-hole of obsession.
-We’ve automated a great deal of links (shows link back to related blog posts and so on), but there are still some links you’ll need to do yourself.
+This is important, as it helps lower our bounce-rate and keep people clicking through the site.
+We’ve automated many links (shows link back to related blog posts and so on), but there are still some links you’ll need to do yourself.

-The commonly accepted rule is that you should only link to TV Shows, actors, and characters the first time they appear.
+The commonly accepted rule is that you should only link to TV Shows, actors, and characters the first time they appear in a post.

-You should always link on blog posts.
-On show pages, never link to characters (or their actors) who are listed on the page, even if you’re talking about them.
-We get it, Sara Lance is on a lot of shows.
-She doesn’t need the help.
+You should add links in blog posts.
+On show pages, you don’t need to link to characters (or their actors) who are listed on the page, because they are listed out already.
 If, however, you’re mentioning that Law & Order is in the same universe as The X Files, then you can link to each show from the other page.